PillowFishSticks/Milestone-Project/README.md

 ## Acknowledgements

-Special thanks to my mentor [Simen Daehlin](https://github.com/Eventyret) for his time, expertise and friendship through my entire journey through the CodeInstitute full stack web development course.
+Special thanks to my mentor [Name](githubprofile) for his time, and guidence with this project.

-With thanks also to my many coding friends who have tested, helped troubleshoot and debug, saved me from mild panic, supported and encouraged me along the way: Jo, Sean, Tim, Anthony, Robin, John, John, Chris, Anthony, Matt, Bim, Shane, Sipo and Ailsa.

-# Contact
-To contact me feel free to email

- `gilhespy (dot) anna (at) gmail (dot) com`